 HOW IS THE WINNER SELECTED?

-- The public votes online to select the winner among the finalists.
+- The public votes among the five finalists online to select the winner of the $25,000 prize.

-- Outcomes: Metrics are specified to assess the effectiveness of the innovation
+- Results/Outcomes: Metrics are specified to assess the effectiveness of the innovative program.